anntzer/redeal/README.rst

 really liked the language Deal uses for scripting: Tcl.
 Redeal is thus my rewrite of Deal using another language: Python.

-Redeal runs under Python 2.7 or higher.
+Redeal runs under Python 3.6 or higher.
 See the ``examples/`` directory for some example simulations.

-A double-dummy solver function is also available through Bo Haglund's DDS 2.8.1, which is distributed with Redeal as a git submodule.
+A double-dummy solver function is also available through Bo Haglund's DDS 2.9.0, which is distributed with Redeal as a git submodule.
 Note that this requires the ``libgomp`` package.
 You can also download the compiled shared objects from `Bo Haglund's website`__.
-For Windows, the DDS DLLs are distributed together with Redeal (the 64-bit DLL only works for Python 3.5 or higher, let me know if you can help me fix this).
+For Windows, the DDS DLLs are distributed together with Redeal.
 In any case, if you cannot compile the DDS library, Redeal will work fine but the ``dd_tricks``, ``dd_score`` and ``dd_all_tricks`` methods will be unavailable.

 __ http://privat.bahnhof.se/wb758135/bridge/dll.html